mdrv/wbh/README.md

   } else {
     import('@mdrv/wbh/mount').then(({ mountError }) =>
       mountError(result, target, {
-        /* You can customize footer with DOM element/Markdown */
+        /* You can customize header with DOM element/Markdown */
         headerEl: 'Oops! :(',
         /* You can customize footer with Markdown */
         footerMd: '[Powered by **@mdrv/wbh**](https://github.com/mdrv/wbh)',